-Indonesia's most wanted militant killed in shootout
+Indonesia's most wanted militant killed in jungle shootout

 Kalora had eluded capture for more than a decade.
 He took over from Abu Wardah Santoso, who was killed by security forces in July 2016.
 Dozens of other leaders and members of the group have been killed or captured since then.

-In May, the militants killed four Christians in Kalemago village in Poso district, including one who was beheaded.
+In May, the militants killed four Christians in a village in Poso district, including one who was beheaded.
 Authorities said the attack was in revenge for the killing in March of two militants, including Santoso’s son.

+Makruf said that rugged terrain and darkness have hampered efforts to evacuate the two bodies from the scene of the shootout in the forested village of Astina.
+He said the bodies of Kaloran and his follower will be taken by helicopter on Sunday morning for further investigation and identification.

 Indonesia, the world’s most populous Muslim-majority nation, has kept up a crackdown on militants since bombings on the tourist island of Bali in 2002 killed 202 people, mostly foreigners.